Ghostboard pixel

 Method 1: Install PyCharm in Ubuntu and other Linux using Snap [Easy]

-Good news is that PyCharm is available in the Ubuntu Software Center as a Snap package.
-Which means that you can search for it in the software center and install it from there.
+The good news is that PyCharm is available in the Ubuntu Software Center as a Snap package.
+This means that you can search for it in the software center and install it from there.

 If you are using some other Linux distribution, enable snap support first and then use the snap command to install the PyCharm Community Edition: